-Fuller, an Ind.
-Republican-Democrat, was the representative for Pennsylvania's 12th congressional district from 1855 to 1857.
+Fuller was the representative for Pennsylvania’s 12th congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1851 to Mar 1857, Fuller missed 602 of 1,184 roll call votes, which is 50.8%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.